 - My Significance Sense Is Tingling: Guinan senses that something's wrong when the Negative Space Wedgie first appears, and it gets worse when the timeline changes.
 It also flares up whenever she's near Tasha, since she's supposed to be dead.

-- Negative Space Wedgie: Apparently caused by all the weapons discharges during the Battle of Narendra III.
+- Negative Space Wedgie: Apparently caused or exacerbated by all the weapons discharges during the Battle of Narendra III.

-- Ripple Effect Indicator: Worf departs for the bridge.
+- Ripple Effect Indicator: Worf arrives on the bridge, and announces something strange on sensors.
 Time Ripple ensues, and we cut to Tasha Yar (having died previously on the show) on the bridge in Worf's place.
 Once the timeline is restored, Worf is back where he should be.

 - Sacrificial Lion: One for each space battle shown: Captain Garrett and Commander Riker.

 - Set Right What Once Went Wrong: The Enterprise-C's mission.
 The crew of the Enterprise-D set forth to help them and protect them until they can go back.

 - Shout-Out: According to Ronald D. Moore, Worf's fondness for prune juice was inspired by John M. Ford's The Final Reflection.
 Ford's pre-TNG take on the Klingons, among other things, had established that they loved fruit juices.
 Moore loved that little world-building detail and decided to incorporate it into the script.